Ibn Malka al-Baghdadi: Motion

 the oldest negation of Aristotle's fundamental dynamic law [namely, that a constant force produces a uniform motion], [and is thus an] anticipation in a vague fashion of the fundamental law of classical mechanics [namely, that a force applied continuously produces acceleration].

 Al-Baghdadi's theory of motion distinguished between velocity and acceleration and showed that force is proportional to acceleration rather than velocity.
-The 14th-century philosophers Jean Buridan and Albert of Saxony later refer to Abu'l-Barakat in explaining that the acceleration of a falling body is a result of its increasing impetus.
 Abu'l-Barakat also developed Philoponus' theory of impetus, stating that the mover imparts a violent inclination (mayl qasri) on the moved and that this diminishes as the moving object distances itself from the mover.

 Al-Baghdadi also suggested that motion is relative, writing that "there is motion only if the relative positions of the bodies in question change."
 He also stated that "each type of body has a characteristic velocity that reaches its maximum when its motion encounters no resistance."

 Space and time

 Al-Baghdadi criticized Aristotle's concept of time as "the measure of motion" and instead redefines the concept with his own definition of time as "the measure of being", thus distinguishing between space and time, and reclassifying time as a metaphysical concept rather than a physical one.
 The scholar Y. Tzvi Langermann writes:

 In his view, there is just one time which is similar for all beings, including God.
 Abu'l-Barakāt also regarded space as three-dimensional and infinite.